Successful projects have many fathers. Unsuccessful projects are orphans.

 And then (typical for Alesa) after the summer holidays he walked into my office, and said: Jac look here, this is what you need, here is a real 2A3.
 I put it on my tube tester, and all parameters were right!
 He made it all alone, while the factory was closed, and workers were in holiday.
 He had a room for technical projects, which the factory respectfully called the Edison room.
 The tube tested as a correct, good and wonderful 2A3.
 Our reference was an original 2A3, that we again and again compared the prototypes tube with.
 Note that at that time the Chinese 2A3 was the only 2A3 from new production available at that time.
 So again, to compare our 2A3 with, there was no JJ 2A3 (yet) , and no Sovtek 2A3 (yet), and no Fullmusic 2A3 (yet) or whatever 2A3.
 There was NO new production 2A3 mono plate on the market, only the SHUGUANG Dual plate 2A3 from China.
 So without being arrogant, please consider me as the person who initiated to rebuild the FIRST SINGLE PLATE 2A3 ever again since (let me guess...)
 1950.
 Making the mesh tube is partially my idea, together with two persons from New York.
 More about that later...

-The Lemming effect is the most important one in Audio business, but how could we know.
-So we offered the 2A3 tube in the "RAT" news group, which was the only internet platform for tube sales at that time.
-No Ebay, no nothing.
+Then, after a few months we had first production.
 We posted something like: "OK READY FOR SALE".
 It was done by my webmaster.
 Now look what happened.
-Suddenly everybody felt comfortable, and absolutely had no interest to buy NOW.
+Suddenly everybody has these "yes, but...." kind of questions.
 They all needed good feedback from others first.
-The initial market potential shrunk to just 1 (One) percent, and basically that one percent of the customers was still interested, but for later, just not for now, and all the persons who needed 10, 20 or 100pcs suddenly wanted a test pair fist, and of course not just now, but also later.
+The initial market potential shrunk to less than just 1 (One) percent, and these people were still interested, but for later, just not now.
+All those many persons who needed 10, 20, and a lot more, suddenly wanted a test pair first, to decide afterwards.
+And even that test pair was not needed now, but somewhere later.
 And when I say all, I mean ALL.
-The "need" was suddenly reduced to zero, and we were left with empty words and a batch of SINGLE PLATE 2A3 tubes that was unavailable on the market so far, and nobody wanted to buy.
-So again, you could NOT buy Russian 2A3, no cheap JJ copies, no Chinese nothing.
-Just unavailable NOS single plates, or AVVT and that was it.
+The "need" was suddenly reduced to zero, and we were left with a batch of SINGLE PLATE 2A3 tubes that nobody wanted to buy.
+So again, you could NOT buy Russian 2A3, no KR or JJ copies, these did not exist yet.
+There was a Chinese dual plate 2A3, and an AVVT single plate, and that was it.
 Yet we got stuck with those.

 From this we have drawn our conclusions, and today while AVVT is history, I still practice those lessons.